 This recipe uses double strength coffee.
 An advantage of this is that you have a stronger coffee with less liquid required.
 This helps create a richer coffee flavor.
 To make double strength coffee, simply add twice the amount of coffee grounds when brewing the coffee.

-For example, I usually use 1 tbsp of coffee grounds for an 8 ounce cup of coffee.
-To make double strength coffee, I would use 2 tbsp of coffee grounds for an 8 ounce cup of coffee.
+For example, I usually use 1 tablespoon of coffee grounds for an 8 ounce cup of coffee.
+To make double strength coffee, I would use 2 tablespoon of coffee grounds for an 8 ounce cup of coffee.

 Tips for the Best Coffee Protein Shake